raj7A/test-pyramid-scanner/README.md

     - this script can be invoked on adhoc basis and see the result.
 - _Developing/enhancing the application and need continuous feedback ?_
     - Developers working on the applications can easily miss the count on "number of tests" that is written over the time.
     - As the Integration test increases(OR less unit tests), test suite execution time gets higher.
-This impacts the developer experience and CI processing      time, which eventually leads to the decision of refactoring the application.
+This impacts the developer experience working on his local machine and even CI pipeline processing time, which eventually leads to the decision of refactoring the application.
     - Since the main issue is the lack of early feedback on the "number of tests" written, this script could fill in that void.
 Integrate this script as          PRE-COMMIT hook, which make the developers more proactive by providing continuous feedback.
 ### How :
 <details><summary>Without installation</summary>

-After cloning, checkout the latest tag (or the required tag version) and execute loosely using the command,
+After cloning, checkout the latest tag (or the main branch) and execute loosely using the command,
 - **Syntax** : bash tp-scanner {application_base_path}
 ```
    git checkout tags/v1.0.3